DTV Visa Thailand

 - Document proving purpose of visit (unique category requirements):

-You have a couple of options when it comes to choosing a method of applying for the Destination Thailand Visa.
-First, like with other Thai tourist visas, you can apply in person at your local Royal Thai Embassy or Consulate.
-However, for the DTV, you must apply from the country where your employment is based.
+You cannot apply for a DTV while in Thailand, you must leave the country first.
+With that being said, you have a couple of options when it comes to choosing a method of applying for the Destination Thailand Visa.
+First, like with other Thai tourist visas, you can apply in person at most Royal Thai Embassies or Consulates outside of Thailand.

 You’ll likely have to make an appointment, arrive with all documents in hand, present them to the immigration officer, and then await your answer.
 If you are approved, you may get your visa the same day, or you might have to wait a few days depending on the embassy you applied through.

-The other method is through the Thailand e-Visa website.
+The other method is through the Thailand e-Visa website if the local Thai embassy allows it.
 You’ll need to navigate the website’s online application portal and upload or mail your documentation to be considered for approval.
-This method may take more time, but eliminates the need to travel anywhere to get your DTV.
-As with applying in person, though, this must be done from your country of employment.
+This method may take more time, but it eliminates the need to travel anywhere to get your DTV.

 Visa Extensions for the DTV